Troubleshooting EWS connectivity (Office 365)

 This error occurs if:

-- CodeTwo Office 365 Migration has been deleted from your Azure AD.
+- the CodeTwo Exchange Migration application has been deleted from your Azure AD.
 If so, make sure to register it again (automatically or manually),

 - you have provided incorrect Client ID and/or Tenant ID in the Application details step of the server connection wizard.
 Make sure that you have provided correct registration details and try again.